storyfeet/bob_cards_elm/rules.md

 * Item Cards are traded from one players hand to the top of the other player's Draw or Discard pile.
 * Resources are traded directly.
 * Danger cards cannot be traded
-* One of the players may also move the other player's piece using their own movement jobs.
-All movement must come from the one player to move the other.
+* As part of the trade, one of the players may also move the other player using their own movement jobs.
+You may use either player's resources, but only one player may move

 {{/md}}